awsdocs/amazon-pinpoint-user-guide/doc-source/settings-account.md

 #### Default Keywords<a name="settings-account-sms-number-keyword-default"></a>

-The following keywords are required by wireless carriers in the US for short codes, and they are expected by AWS for all long codes and short codes:
+The following keywords are required by wireless carriers in the US for short codes\.
+They are expected by AWS for all long codes and short codes:

 HELP
 Used to obtain customer support\.
 The response message must include customer support contact information, as in the following example:
-*"For assistance with your account, call 1 \(NNN\) 555\-0199"*
+*"For assistance with your account, call 1 \(NNN\) 555\-0199\."*

 STOP
 Used to opt out of receiving messages from your number\.
 In addition to STOP, your audience can use any supported opt\-out keyword, such as CANCEL or OPTOUT\.
 For all opt\-out keywords, see [SMS Opt Out](channels-sms-manage.md#channels-sms-manage-optout)\.
 After your number receives an opt\-out keyword, Amazon Pinpoint stops sending SMS messages from your account to the individual who opted out\.